prisma/prisma/docs/tutorial.md

 npm start
 ```

-This creates a new `User` record in the database and
+This first creates a new `User` record in the database and subsequently fetches all users to print them in the console.

 ## 8. Evolve your application in Prisma's development mode